triggerdotdev/api-icons/readme.md

 export default App;
 ```

 Or use the `ApiIcon` component to render any icon by name.
-This allows you to render API icons at runtime, for example, when you need to render an icon based on a user's choice.
+This allows you to render API icons at runtime based on the name.

 ```tsx
 import React from "react";